Viliame Gavoka: Early life

 Gavoka studied at Ratu Kadavulevu School when he was younger.
 He studied at the University of the South Pacific for his tertiary education.
-He was the Chairman of the Fiji Visitors Bureau but was removed from the post in 2009 by the Bainimarama regime.
+He was the Chairman of the Fiji Visitors Bureau but was removed from the post in 2009 by the Frank Bainimarama-led government.
 In May 2009, he was appointed the chairman of the Fiji Rugby Union.
 In June 2010, he made media headlines when he "prophesied" a natural disaster would hit Fiji on June 23 at 2.30 pm.
 He was charged for spreading rumours.
 His involvement in the 1 million dollar lottery scandal at FRU eventually led to him being sacked for the 2nd time as a chairman after Fiji's Commerce Commission found that the lottery had been improperly run.
 He joined the Fiji Holding Limited board as a director soon after.

 In July 2014, he resigned from the Fiji Holding board to enter politics.